 As such, a person can manage one address with a small balance or millions of addresses with large balances, because the system of permissions and controls scales up and down according to what I can prove to control rather than granting permission for use by a central authority.

 Some of these constraints seem evident.
-However, it is essential to understand that on a traditional database it is extremely expensive to enforce any of them all the time (and can never be fully attained).
+However, it is essential to understand that on a traditional database it is costly to enforce any of them all the time (and can never be fully attained).

 Because of this, organizations can apply some of those benefits to their systems, such as: